Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness

 \end{enumerate}

-For each brain lobe, networks were estimated serially in time intervals of five seconds, in five physiological frequency bands along the experiment.
-For each frequency band, all the networks in the sequences were estimated through the same procedures and parameters\footnote{For each frequency band, the same threshold was used on the networks of different cortical lobes.}.
-Thus, the alterations observed between the measures of distinct networks in the sequence came only from differences on the records of neural activity.\\
+For each brain lobe, networks were estimated serially in time intervals of five seconds in five physiological frequency bands throughout the experiment.
+For each frequency band, all the networks in the sequence were computed using exactly the same procedures and parameters\footnote{For each frequency band, the same threshold was applied on the networks of different cortical lobes.}.
+Therefore, the alterations observed between the measures of distinct time-resolved networks came from changes in the records of neural activity.\\

-\textbf{Note}: \textit{All the experimental procedures involving the animal model and data records (Methods Sections \textrm{II} and \textrm{III}), were performed by researchers from the laboratory of adaptive intelligence at the RIKEN BRAIN SCIENCE INSTITUTE, laboratory under the supervision of PhD.
-Naotaka Fujii. }